George Mortimer Pullman

 In a Nutshell:

-• Luxury and Elegance:
+- Luxury and Elegance:

 Pullman sleepers became known for their unsurpassed luxury and elegance.
 The carriages were lavishly designed, with fine wooden furniture, velvet upholstery and crystal chandeliers.
-The beds were comfortable and remade daily to provide passengers with the utmost comfort.
+The beds were comfortable and remade daily to provide passengers with the utmost comfort. - Facilities on Board:

 The sleeping cars featured a variety of amenities, including smoking salons, dining rooms, and even music booths.
-These facilities provided passengers with the opportunity to relax, eat, and be entertained while traveling.
+These facilities provided passengers with the opportunity to relax, eat, and be entertained while traveling. - The Pullman Company:

 The Pullman Palace Car Company became one of the largest employers in the country, employing thousands of people in the manufacture and maintenance of their sleeping cars.
-Staff have been meticulously trained to maintain the high standard of the Pullman experience.
+Staff have been meticulously trained to maintain the high standard of the Pullman experience. - Pullman’s Social Experiment:

 The city of Pullman, which George Pullman built for his workers, was a visionary social experiment.
 The city was controlled in every way by the Pullman Company, which brought both advantages and controversy.
-The city had its own administration and offered working-class families a better quality of life than many other cities of the time.
+The city had its own administration and offered working-class families a better quality of life than many other cities of the time. - Workers’ Strikes:

 Despite the apparent progress in the city of Pullman, there was also social unrest.
 In 1894, a major workers’ strike broke out, which became known as the Pullman strike.
 The workers protested against low wages and high rents in the city.
-This strike escalated and led to nationwide riots, which were only suppressed after the intervention of the U.S. government.
+This strike escalated and led to nationwide riots, which were only suppressed after the intervention of the U.S. government. - Changes in the Railway Industry:

 The introduction of the Pullman sleeper car revolutionized the railroad industry and changed traveler expectations.
-This led to competition and innovation as other railway companies tried to offer similar luxuries.
+This led to competition and innovation as other railway companies tried to offer similar luxuries. - Nightlife:

 Although George Pullman fell into relative anonymity after his death in 1897, his legacy lives on in modern luxury trains and sleeper service offerings worldwide.
 Its name is closely associated with the concept of luxury travel on rails.